nochzato/hush/README.md

 ```bash
 hush implode
 ```
-Remove all stored data and the Hush directory.
+Remove all stored data and the hush directory.

 ## Usage Example